jrderuiter/code-breakfast-productionizing/README.md

 - Can you determine the key steps involved in training the model?
     - Which feature engineering steps are involved?
     - What model is used?
 With which parameters?

+Small tip: creating a clean environment with conda is as easy as `conda env create -f environment.yml` from within the notebook folder.
+Next, activate your new environment.
+And run `jupyter notebook`.
+That should open up a new browser window and allow you to open the notebook (titanic-model.ipynb).

 ## Step 2: Create a titanic package using the provided skeleton.